Families: What to Know

 Addiction is a chronic disease.
 While many people do enjoy a lifetime of sobriety in recovery following rehab treatment, many people will relapse back to drug or alcohol use.
 Although relapse is difficult for everyone involved, you should understand that is considered a normal part of many people’s journey to recovery.

-You can also help your loved one by helping eliminate temptations (e.g., don’t keep alcohol or drugs in the house) and watching for warning signs such as hanging out with substance-abusing friends or missing meetings.
+You can also help your loved one by helping eliminate temptations (e.g., don’t keep alcohol or drugs in the house) and watching for warning signs, such as hanging out with substance-using friends or missing meetings.

 Supporting Yourself